 View VideoThe talented team at Wiles Eye Center are experts at treating cataracts.
-We understand the inconvenience of poor vision and work hard to offer all our St. Joseph and Kansas City cataract patients high quality, affordable cataract removal procedures.
+We understand the inconvenience of poor vision and work hard to offer all our St. Joseph and Kansas City, MO cataract patients high quality, affordable cataract removal procedures.
 Dr. Stephen Wiles, chief ophthalmologist, is one of the nation’s top cataract surgeons.
-Dr. Wiles has a 99.9 percent success rate in cataract surgeries without unplanned complications.
+Dr. Wiles has a 99.9% success rate in cataract surgeries without unplanned complications.
 He has refined cataract surgery techniques that minimize invasiveness and increase the speed of recovery for our patients.

 What Are Cataracts?

 A cataract is a clouding of the eye’s naturally clear lens.
 When the lens becomes cloudy, vision cannot pass through it properly, and images are blurred.
 Cataracts are, for the most part, a normal consequence of aging.
 Sunlight, genetics, medications, diabetes, trauma, and smoking all contribute to cataract formation.
 Depending on the severity of the clouding, patients can experience slightly blurred vision to near blindness.
 Patients who struggle with cataracts often experience: